technofocus-pte/cpltextnsibltdeepdepth/Lab 5/Lab 5 - Build a custom engine agent to chat with your data using Teams AI library and Teams Toolkit.md

     ![](./media/image36.png)

-3. On the search-service-contoso-ai-search-01overview click on **Go to resources**.
+3. On the search-service-contoso-ai-search-XX overview click on **Go to resources**.

     ![](./media/image37.png)

-4. On contoso-ai-search-01 overview, save URL endpoint for future use.
+4. On contoso-ai-search-XX overview, save URL endpoint for future use.
     Then from left navigation bar under **Settings** select **key** and save **primary and secondary key** for future use.